Shaunisme/deep-learning-challenge/README.md

 ![](image/layer2.png)

-Here are the preformance metrics of this model, the accuracy rate more than 75%.
+Here are the preformance metrics of this model, the accuracy rate is more than 75%.

 ![](image/snapshot2.png)